 Tolan: The Bible does not condemn debt, but it strongly discourages it.
 Proverbs 22:7 warns that the borrower is a “slave to the lender.”
 Debt limits your opportunity to be generous.
 However, if you are in debt, Romans 13:7 charges you to pay what you owe, including taxes.

-7. What does God say about “Generational Wealth”?
+7. What does the Bible say about “Generational Wealth”?

 Tolan: Providing for your “children’s children” is identified as “good” in Proverbs 13:22.